A 21st Century Electricity System

 Non-Financially Incentivising Innovation and New Technologies

-A simple way to break through these barriers and to incentivise innovation and new technologies without money (though it would best be done in conjunction with the other incentives, below) would be by early official memoranda of understanding (MOU) and letters of intent, and progress monitored to ensure that the SO understands its impact, likelihood and timing as the project develops.
-With these, our potential financial backers would almost certainly open their purse strings.
+A simple way to break through these barriers and to incentivise innovation and new technologies without money would be by early official memoranda of understanding (MOU) and letters of intent.
+Progress should also be monitored to ensure that the system operator (SO) understands the project’s impact, likelihood and timing as it develops.
+With these, potential financial backers would almost certainly open their purse strings.

-• For a proposal to build a first-of-a-kind plant, a letter of intent from the System Operator to state that provided certain conditions are met (those being specific to the plant being developed, e.g. FEED Study complete and supporting the previously claimed minimum performance, planning permission granted, grid connection application granted), then it is the intention of the SO to grant a 15-year contract at the rates applicable at the time.
+• For a proposal to build a first-of-a-kind plant, a letter of intent from the SO stating that provided certain conditions are met, it is the intention of the SO to grant a 15-year contract at the rates applicable at the time.

-• For such a proposal, a memorandum of understanding from the Network Operator to say that prima facie a grid connection (specified) would be available within a specified cost and timescale, unless other applications were received between the date of the MOU and that of the formal grid connection application.
-This helps to shorten timescales and liberate funds because currently grid connections can only be applied for following grant of planning permission which, for a transmission grid connected scheme, will cost ~£2m and take ~2-3 years.
+• For such a proposal, a MOU from the Network Operator saying a grid connection (specified) would be available within a specified cost and timescale, unless other applications were received.
+This helps shorten timescales and liberate funds because currently grid connections can only be applied for following grant of planning permission which, for a transmission grid connected scheme, will cost ~£2m and take ~2-3 years.
 The prospect of an affordable grid connection will help liberate the private funding for the design and planning process.

 • Permitting grid connection applications to be applied for prior to grant of planning would considerably reduce the up-front risks and timescales of any project.